 Lindsay is admitted to the Florida Bar and is licensed to practice in all Florida State Courts and the United States District Court, Middle District of Florida.

 Jacksonville, FL 32207

-Chelsea Winicki is an associate at Kubicki Draper in Jacksonville, Fla.
+Chelsea Winicki is a Shareholder at Kubicki Draper in Jacksonville, Fla.
 Ms. Winicki graduated cum laude from Florida Coastal School of Law and received her undergraduate degree from the University of North Carolina at Chapel Hill.
 Since joining Kubicki Draper in 2008, Ms. Winicki has maintained a varied practice that has included handling cases in the areas of automobile liability, premises liability, products liability, insurance coverage, negligent security, PIP defense, construction defect, and workers compensation.
 Ms. Winicki works closely with her clients to develop a strong litigation strategy for the handling of cases and always strives to obtain the best possible result for her clients, whether through settlement or trial.